rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 	rc-update add dbus default
 	rc-update add bluetooth
 	rc-update add bluealsa

-	setup-xorg-base # do magic
+	# do magic
+	setup-xorg-base

+	# add your user to all useful groups
 	addgroup <user> audio
 	addgroup <user> input
 	addgroup <user> video
 	# logout so the changes take effect

-	# startx needs xinitrc to load the Xresources file
+	# startx needs .xinitrc to load the Xresources file
 	# and start cwm
-	# Either run install.sh from Shangri-la or do whatever u like
 	touch .xinitrc

 	# before starting X, install setxkbmap for compose key
 	apk add setxkbmap
 	# see .XCompose for more
-	# then, startx!
+	# then, startx or xinit!
 	startx

 OK, once that stuff is out of the way let's work on the touchpad.
 Install and read about xinput: